mirceaadam/MSCODE-CDE/README.md

-# MS CODE CUSTOM DEVELOPMENT ENVIRONMENT
+# Restore your dev or ops environment

 - The main goal is to have the same env quickly reinstalled and same tools in MSCode.